AndreiBorac/nocaml.com/QuickStart.md

 have the same size as the bitmap.
 The third is the "stack map" which must be large enough to accomodate all the pointers into the heap that are stored on the stack.
-Usually the stack map need not be very large at all, but in this case it is large to allow running code that has been compiled with `-g` (which does not eliminate tail recursion).
+Usually the stack map need not be very large at all, but in this case it is large enough to allow running debug builds that lack tail recursion optimization.

 Next is the setup of a `CollectorExternal` object on the stack: